-If you’re considering popping the question sometime soon, we’ve got a solid list of scenic viewpoints around the city that would make for the perfect place for a memorable proposal.
+If you’re considering popping the question sometime this winter, we’ve got a solid list of scenic viewpoints around the city that would make for the perfect place for a memorable proposal – and if there’s a little snow on the ground, even better!
 From a classic park or beach proposal to an adventurous hike up a mountain, here are 10 scenic spots in and around Vancouver to pop the question.

 Jericho Beach